angulardevelopment/angular-questions/README.md

 3. Use the CanActivateChild route guard.
 4. Use the CanActivate route guard.

-Q: How can you simulate a server and return mock data with the HTTP requests in Angular?
-1. By using json Server
-2. By using hdd-web-api
-3. By using sdd-web-api
-4. By using cache-memory-web-api

 - Rxjs operators types- Utility, Transformation, Multicasting, Filtering, Error Handling, Creation, Conditional, Combination
 * scrollpositionrestoration
 + debouncing & throttling